mac-can/mac-can.github.io/_pages/wrapper/windows/KvaserCAN.md

 ### Known Bugs and Caveats

 For a list of known bugs and caveats see tab [Issues]({{page.issues}}) in the GitHub repo.

+### CAN API V3 Reference

+A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs).

 ### Dual-License